AGM 2007

 William Tell from Roadwater |

 Well done to all connected with the show.
-Special praise
+Special praise needs

-for his award for Outstanding Performer of the Year - a superb award.
+award for Outstanding Performer of the Year - a superb award.

 'Merry Wives of Windsor' - Summer Tour 2007